JamieBort/Portfolio-Website/README.md

 #### Files

 - .gitignore - Specifies intentionally untracked files.
 See https://git-scm.com/docs/gitignore

-- Design Changes.md - List of things that need to change with the website.

 - FutureFeatures.md - Future features section of the repo.
 Here is listed the things I plan on adding to the repo.